UncleCShark/Cmaketopia/Docs/BuildSystem.md

 ### Discourse

 Now when we've completed the whole work, it's time to shed some light on to answer the question "What on earth is going on here?".
+To start with we have to get familiar with a few ideas (I took definitions of Source Tree, Build Tree and Generator from cmake documentation):

+**Source Tree**
+The top-level directory containing source files provided by the project.
+The project specifies its buildsystem using files as described in the cmake-language manual, starting with a top-level file named CMakeLists.txt.
+These files specify build targets and their dependencies as described in the cmake-buildsystem manual.

+**Build Tree**
+The top-level directory in which buildsystem files and build output artifacts (e.g. executables and libraries) are to be stored.
+CMake will write a CMakeCache.txt file to identify the directory as a build tree and store persistent information such as buildsystem configuration options.

+To maintain a pristine source tree, perform an out-of-source build by using a separate dedicated build tree.
+An in-source build in which the build tree is placed in the same directory as the source tree is also supported, but discouraged.

+**Generator**
+This chooses the kind of buildsystem to generate.
+See the cmake-generators manual for documentation of all generators.
+Run cmake --help to see a list of generators available locally.
+Optionally use the -G option below to specify a generator, or simply accept the default CMake chooses for the current platform.

+When using one of the Command-Line Build Tool Generators CMake expects that the environment needed by the compiler toolchain is already configured in the shell.
+When using one of the IDE Build Tool Generators, no particular environment is needed.

+**CMakeLists.txt**
-First CMakeLists.txt is a human-readable text file containing platform independent directives giving a description how to build the whole project.
-Let's analyze it line by line:
+A human-readable text file containing the entire platform independent build specification giving a description how to build the whole project.
+CMakeLists.txt file located in the top-level source directory is the entry point for cmake during configuring the project source tree.
+Let's analyze hello cmake project top-level configuration file line by line:

-- [cmake_minimum_required](https://cmake.org/cmake/help/v3.14/command/cmake_minimum_required.html) (VERSION 3.8 FATAL_ERROR) - sets the minimum required version of cmake and  establish policy settings for a project.
+- [cmake_minimum_required (VERSION 3.8 FATAL_ERROR)](https://cmake.org/cmake/help/v3.14/command/cmake_minimum_required.html)  - sets the minimum required version of cmake and  establish policy settings for a project.
 It should be called **at the beginning** of the top-level CMakeLists.txt file;
 - [project("HelloWorld" LANGUAGES CXX)](https://cmake.org/cmake/help/v3.14/command/project.html?highlight=project) - sets the name  and c++ as the supported language of the project.
 The target name must be globally unique within a project;
-- [add_executable(hello hello.cpp)](https://cmake.org/cmake/help/v3.14/command/add_executable.html?highlight=add_executable) - adds an executable target called hello to be built from the source file hello.cpp.
+- [add_executable(hello hello.cpp)](https://cmake.org/cmake/help/v3.14/command/add_executable.html?highlight=add_executable) - creates target hello and adds executable target hello to be built from the source file hello.cpp.

+### Hierarchical project - Area and Perimeter Calculation

 Under construction stay tuned :smile: